The Trust’s portfolio was constructed using the Security Selection Rules described below.

 As with all investments, you may lose some or all of your investment in the Trust.
 No assurance can be given that the Trust’s investment objective will be achieved.
 The Trust also might not perform as well as you expect.
 This can happen for reasons such as these:

 - Securities prices can be volatile.
 The value of your investment may fall over time.
 Market value fluctuates in response to various factors.
 These can include stock market movements, purchases or sales of securities by the Trust, government policies, litigation, and changes in interest rates, inflation, the financial condition of the securities’ issuer or even perceptions of the issuer.
 Changes in legal, political, regulatory, tax and economic conditions may cause fluctuations in markets and securities prices, which could negatively impact the value of the Trust.
-Additionally, event such war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers.
-Recently, the outbreak of a novel and highly contagious form of coronavirus (“COVID-19”) has adversely impacted global commercial activity and contributed to significant volatility in certain markets.
-Many governments and businesses have instituted quarantines and closures, which has resulted in significant disruption in manufacturing, supply chains, consumer demand and economic activity.
-The potential impacts are increasingly uncertain, difficult to assess and impossible to predict, and may result in significant losses.
-Any adverse event could materially and negatively impact the value and performance of Trust and the Trust’s ability to achieve its investment objectives.
-Units of the Trust are not deposits of any bank and are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+Additionally, events such war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers.
+An outbreak of a novel form of coronavirus disease (“COVID-19”) was first detected in December 2019 and rapidly spread around the globe leading the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020 and resulting in major disruptions to economies and markets around the world.
+The complete economic impacts of COVID-19 are not yet fully known.
+The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the trust and the trust's ability to achieve its investment objectives.
+Units of the trust are not deposits of any bank and are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.

 - Securities selected according to this strategy may not perform as intended.
 The Trust is exposed to additional risk due to its policy of investing in accordance with an investment strategy.
 Although the Trust’s investment strategy is designed to achieve the Trust’s investment objective, the strategy may not prove to be successful.
 The investment decisions may not produce the intended results and there is no guarantee that the investment objective will be achieved.